Voron 2.4 3D Printer Review

 Finding Replacement Parts

 The Voron 2.4 was designed with easy-to-source parts in mind.
-As a result, all of its major electrical and mechanical components are easy to find from major 3D printer retailers such as Matterhackers, Digitmakers and Spool3D.
-It was also designed to be sourced from major marketplaces such as Amazon and Aliexpress.
+As a result, all the essential electrical and mechanical parts can be easily obtained from well-known 3D printer retailers like Matterhackers, Digitmakers, and Spool3D.
+Additionally, these components are commonly accessible on major marketplaces such as Amazon and AliExpress.

 Accessing the Control Board

-The Voron 2.4 has all of its electronics mounted on the machine’s base.
-Accessing the control board and all of the Voron’s electronics just requires the removal of 4 screws to remove the base panel, revealing all of its components.
-Due to the large base size, there is a huge amount of room to navigate around the control board, making it easy to replace components.
+The Voron 2.4 has all of its electronics mounted on its base.
+Accessing the control board and other electronics is a simple task — just remove four screws to take off the base panel, revealing all the internal components.
+Thanks to the spacious base design, there’s ample room to work around the control board, making it easy to replace components.

 Features & Upgrades